 MICHAEL.
-Thank you for wanting to help, but the wedding is cancelled.
+Thank you for being ready to help, but the wedding is cancelled.
 We changed our minds.
 (Takes his coat and the car keys.)
-Natalie, come on.
+Natalie, come.

 MICHAEL.
-That's none of your business.
+(Irritated.)
+That's not your business who refused.
 I said there'll be no wedding, that's all.
 (Tries to lead Natalie away.)